 Developing an agribusiness plan for the Aerotropolis

-With supp0rt from Liverpool City Council, a team of experts in data analytics, spatial mapping and urban planning at University of New South Wales’ City Analytics Lab and City Futures Research Institute will collect data from an array of sources, then use it to produce multi-layered spatial maps and industry growth scenarios for the region.
+With supp0rt from Liverpool City Council, a team of experts in data analytics, spatial mapping and urban planning at University of New South Wales’ City Analytics Lab and City Futures Research Institute are collecting data from an array of sources, which they will use to produce multi-layered spatial maps and industry growth scenarios for the region.

-The project will consider key boundary conditions, such as energy, water, transport and statutory planning constraints, in building scenarios for optimal locations for future industry investment in advanced food manufacturing.
+The project is considering key boundary conditions, such as energy, water, transport and statutory planning constraints, in building scenarios and proposing optimal locations for future industry investment in advanced food manufacturing.

 The resulting database and interactive maps will provide the evidence base and tools required to help industry, government and community stakeholders develop shared goals for a smart, sustainable advanced food-industry cluster in the region, says CRC CEO David Eyre.

-“The agrifood sector needs to make a technological leap forward,” says Eyre.
+“The agrifood sector needs to make a technological leap forward,” Eyre says.
 “Establishing a favourable operating environment is critical to attracting the major investment required.

 “The UNSW City Analytics team works with governments around Australia to help solve complex planning challenges,” she says.
 “This project is an exciting opportunity to apply our skills and toolkit to the needs of the agrifood and advanced manufacturing sector.”

-Three PhD students – Scientia PhD Claire Daniel, Ripan Debnath and Parisa Zara – will work on the project under Dr Zarpelon Leao, based at the City Analytics Lab.
+Three doctoral students – Scientia PhD Claire Daniel, Ripan Debnath and Parisa Zara – are working on the project, based at the City Analytics Lab.